webjsx/webjsx-router/README.md

 ## Building a Hacker News Clone

 We'll build a clone of Hacker News (HN) - a popular tech news aggregation site.
 It'll demonstrate lists, nested comments, and real-time updates.
+If you want to jump right into code, you can [edit this app on StackBlitz](https://stackblitz.com/edit/bloom-hn)

 ## Installation